 Social media is another great way to promote getting help and reach out to people.
 Simply extending your willingness to be there for anyone who needs you is such a kind thing to do.

-Using the hashtag #SuicidePreventionDay gives social media users easy access to tons of positive messages about how we can avoid the loss of a life.
-Stay focussed on the things that make you feel happy and healthy and please remember that you are not alone.
+Using the hashtag #SuicidePreventionDay gives social media users easy access to tons of positive messages about how we can avoid the loss of life.
+Stay focused on the things that make you feel happy and healthy and please remember that you are not alone.

 If you feel unsafe or are having an emergency, dial 911.
-If you are looking to receive mental health help for substance abuse or behavioral issues, call us today at (877) 957-6237.
+If you experience these feelings and also have substance abuse or behavioral issues, learn more about how our dual diagnosis addiction program can help.